 A Twitter thread analysing the ten largest wallets on DeBank (a DeFi portoflio tracker) highlights how whales approach these various opportunities.
 While non-fungible tokens are found in almost every portfolio, which some might argue is merely a lottery ticket, there is also an interest in low-risk-yield generation options.
 One benefit to this is the modest increase in risk (via counter-party risk), which opens the door to yielding crypto instruments traditional finance can only ever dream of.

-That said, the outspoken appreciation for stablecoins like USD Tether and USDC from whales is not a coincidence.
-These titans are a major tailwind for the industry’s growth, which will continue to exist despite the booms and busts, the latter of which we just witnessed.
-In short low-yield opportunities are arguably a favourable option to trading, and sometimes even investing or simply ‘hodling’.
+That said, the outspoken appreciation for stablecoins like USD Tether by whales is not a coincidence.
+This is a tailwind for the industry’s growth, which has persevered despite regular booms and busts.
+In short low-yield opportunities are arguably a favourable option to trading, and sometimes even investing or ‘hodling’.

 Accessing Crypto Products

 Wallets holding 10-figures that engage in staking, borrowing stablecoins, yield-generating opportunities, lending or entering liquidity pools tend to have strong prospects for returns for at least one strategy.
 These products are easily accessible and do not require a lot of technical knowledge to access.
-Nor do they require high-risk assets as they are accessible using blue-chip cryptocurrencies and stablecoins such as Bitcoin, Ethereum, USDT, USDC and dare I say Litecoin and other established cryptocurrencies.
+Nor do they require high-risk assets as they are accessible using blue-chip cryptocurrencies and stablecoins such as Bitcoin, Litecoin, Ethereum, and stablecoins such as USDT, USDC.

-Novice friendly platforms like Blockfi, Swissborg and Crypto.com have made it relatively easier to put one’s crypto to work.
+Novice-friendly centralised platforms like Swissborg and Crypto.com have made it relatively easier to put one’s crypto to work.
 And indeed, buying supported assets and various passive yield-generating options are available for both novice and experienced users, the latter of which may opt for a C-DeFi approach offered by Bitfinex.

 Platforms vary in terms of crypto products and opportunities, but hundreds of thousands of users have begun to dip their toes in the DeFi sector.
 The recent implosion of the insolvent UST stablecoin (not to be confused with USDT) has forced an industry-wide haircut.
 But such an event comes and goes, and is ultimately part of capital markets operating freely.